Who pays when it comes to damage from renters?

 When discussing damage, it’s important to differentiate between normal wear and tear and actual damage.

-Normal wear and tear results from regular, everyday use and is not considered property damage.
+Normal wear and tear results from regular, everyday use and are not considered property damage.
 It’s essentially “harm” that would have occurred from even the most careful tenant.
-For example, minor scuffs on walls or slightly worn carpet.
+For example, minor scuffs on walls or slightly worn carpets.

 In contrast, property damage is more significant and often results from negligence, accidents, or intentional acts.
 It would include things like holes in the walls and pet-stains on flooring.

-How does the legal framework in work in Canada?
+How does the legal framework work in Canada?

 In Canada there are no specific federal laws that govern rental properties.
 Rather, each province and territory have its own legal framework that governs the behavior and duties of tenants and landlords.

-For example, the Residential Tenancies Act, 2006 (RTA) outlines landlord and tenant responsibilities.
+For example, the Residential Tenancies Act, 2006 (RTA) in Ontario outlines landlord and tenant responsibilities.
 Landlords must keep the property in good repair and habitable, including maintaining cleanliness and safety.

 Tenants, in turn, are responsible for keeping their unit clean and repairing any undue damage they or their guests cause.